Crashes and Issues¶

-If you’re looking for a specific crash, you can search on all user information, custom keys, and notes.
+If you’re looking for a specific crash, you can search on all user information and custom keys.

 Search tokens must be >=4 characters long.
 All searches by default are trailing wildcard searches and are searchable for the most recent 30 days.

 Searching on issue title has been deprecated.

 The “Crash-Free Users” percentage represents the percentage of users that have not experienced a crash in the past n days, where n is the number you’ve selected from the dropdown menu.

 For example, if your app has 10 users, and, over the course of a week, one person per day experiences a crash, your Crash-Free User percentage for the past 7 days is 30%.

 This number is different from the Crash-Free Users percentage in our graphs, which calculates the number of Crash-Free Users on a daily basis.
 For the example above, this graph would show each day’s Crash-Free User percentage as 90%.